skyfox69/jsapi/README.md

 Everything needed to build an API is defined by a DSL whose vocabulary is based on OpenAPI / JSON Schema.
 This DSL can be used in any controller inheriting from `Jsapi::Controller::Base` as well as any class extending `Jsapi::DSL`.
-All directives start with `api_`.

-The API definitions of the example in the [Getting started](#getting-started) can also be specified as below.
+To avoid naming conflicts with other libraries, all top-level directives start with `api_`.
+Therefore, the API definitions of the example in the [Getting started](#getting-started) section can also be specified as below.

 ```ruby
 # app/controllers/echo_controller.rb